ansleybrown1337/lysimeter-analysis/documentation/Weather Input Data Formatting.md

 | `Vap_Press_Avg`     | Average vapor pressure (kPa).                                  |
 | `WS_2m_Avg`         | Average wind speed at 2 meters above ground level (m/s).       |

-## Optional Columns
+## Auxillary Columns

-These columns are optional and may be included if available.
-They provide additional meteorological information that can enhance the analysis but are not required for the basic ASCE PM calculation.
+These columns are non necessary, but are included in our example dataset, since weather data often come with more parameters than what is needed for the ASCE PM calculation.

 | Column Name         | Description                                                    |
 |---------------------|----------------------------------------------------------------|